-The MEPSEVII clinical program included 23 patients aged 5 months to 25 years who received treatment with MEPSEVII at doses up to 4 mg/kg once every two weeks for up to 164 weeks.
+The MEPSEVII clinical program included 23 patients aged 5 months to 25 years who received treatment with MEPSEVII at doses up to 4 mg/kg once every two weeks for up to 187 weeks.
 Nineteen patients were younger than 18 years of age.
-Of these 23 patients, 20 patients were evaluable for adverse reactions and 23 patients were evaluable for immunogenicity.